337 FRIDAY 29 MAY 2015

 That’s All – Wendi Williams

 I don’t have much to offer when it comes to relationships.
 I don’t have a big fortune or significant investments.
 As a matter of fact, I will probably have to work until the day before I die.
 Often that has prevented me from pursuing relationships with guys my age.
 Usually, the men of my generation already have their shit together, so I’m always a bit self-conscious about what I’d be bringing into the relationship.
-I guess what I’m trying to say is that all I can give my counterpart is fun times, love and companionship.
+I guess I’m trying to say that all I can give my counterpart is fun times, love and companionship.
 That’s All.

 Song Title: That’s All – 1952 Artist: Wendi Williams Genre: Jazz Composer: Aland Brandt, Bob Haymes Lyrics: Aland Brandt, Bob Haymes Album: Introducing Dorothy Dandridge

 Favourite Lyrics: If you’re wondering what I’m asking in return, dear, / You’ll be glad to know that my demands are small. / Say it’s me that you’ll adore, / For now and evermore / That’s all, That’s all.